SeldonIO/seldon-core/docs/source/contents/getting-started/configuration/index.md

  * `enable` : whether to enable tracing
  * `otelExporterEndpoint` : The host and port for the OTEL exporter
+ * `otelExporterProtocol` : The protocol for the OTEL exporter.
+Currently used for jvm-based components only (such as dataflow-engine), because `opentelemetry-java-instrumentation` requires a http(s) URI for the endpoint but defaults to `http/protobuf` as a protocol.
+     Because of this, gRPC connections (over http) can only be set up by setting this option to `grpc`
  * `ratio` : The ratio of requests to trace.
 Takes values between 0 and 1 inclusive.